mikemorris12/UTCDW_Guidebook/Chapter1/section1_introduction.md

 The programming language used in the UTCDW is the latest version of Python 3, with the Anaconda3 package/environment manager.
 This guide will assume basic familiarity with Python, but not necessarily the packages used for analysis.
 If you do not have Python/Anaconda installed on your machine, [you can follow the instructions here](https://docs.anaconda.com/anaconda/install/).

 Once you have Anaconda installed, you must create an environment in which you will install all the necessary packages.
-Do this using by entering the following command into your command line terminal (on MacOS or Linux) or from the Anaconda Prompt.

-conda create -n UTCDW python=3.9

-Next, activate the environment using:

-`conda activate UTCDW`

 Because one of the packages you need to install (ec3, used for downloading weather station observational data from Environment and Climate Change Canada) is a custom package from a personal channel, the following commands will need to be run for conda to be able to find the package:

 `conda config --prepend channels conda-forge`

 `conda config --append channels claut`

+Now you are ready to set up your Conda environemnt.
+To ensure version compatability, we have provided the file `UTCDW_env.yml` which can be used to install all of the required Python packages with the versions used for development of the guidebook.
+Set up the environment by entering the following command into your command line terminal (on MacOS or Linux) or from the Anaconda Prompt.

+`conda env create -f UTCDW_env.yml`

-And install the following packages, each using the command:
+Once set up, you can activate the environment using the command:

+`conda activate UTCDW`

+Most, but not all, of the packages used for this guidebook are listed below.
+If you prefer to work in your pre-existing conda environment, you can install them using

 `conda install <package name>`

+List of environments:

 * `numpy` (used for arrays and other mathematical operations)
 * `scipy` (additional scientific and mathematical operations)